COVID-19 Update: Appointments will continue in compliance with social distancing.

 Our Outpatient Treatment Program is an ideal blend of client focused, comprehensive, one-on-one attention, coupled with the freedom to stay at home, in a hotel, or resort of your choice.

-Methadone, buprenorphine or Suboxone, and naltrexone are used to treat opioid dependence and addiction to opioids such as heroin, morphine, and codeine, as well as semi-synthetic opioids like oxycodone and hydrocodone).
+A: Methadone, Buprenorphine (Suboxone), and Naltrexone are used to treat opioid dependence and addiction to opioids such as heroin, morphine, and codeine, as well as semi-synthetic opioids (oxycodone and hydrocodone).

-Medications for alcohol use disorder:
+Q: What medications for alcohol use disorders?